willhunt914/PIDBOX/README.md

 Our work should be done 5/31 and thats when we should do documentation.
 We did documentation throughout the project so that we could have more time to work.

+One problem we anticipated was not having enough time to document.
+We decided to do the documentation throughout the project instead of at the end so we would have enough time.

 ### Code

 ```python